 - Experiment Dive into the world of science by investigating original, student-driven scientific questions!
 Students will conduct an experiment to investigate a scientific question/problem.
-Using the steps of the inquiry process will take students through the process of asking a question, doing preliminary research, making a prediction, planning and conducting an experiment, and analyzing results. - Research Project Have you ever had an interesting science or math question that you didn't know the answer to?
+Using the steps of the inquiry process, students will ask a question, do preliminary research, make a prediction, plan and conduct an experiment, and analyze their results in order to make a conclusion that answers their question. - Research Project Have you ever had an interesting science or math question that you didn't know the answer to?
 Do you love to read informational texts to learn new information and enjoy teaching what you've learned to others?
 Now you can do both at the same time!!
 Students will come up with an interesting science or math question/problem to research and will look for the answer/solution by reading books, talking to experts, and gathering information from other sources such as schools and public libraries.
 Students can use independent reading time to research their questions using informational texts.
 Examples: How does a solar cell work?
 How do clouds form?
 How are snowflakes mathematical?
 How is music mathematical?
-The research projects students do will become their presentations. - Engineering Design Everyone is an engineer!
-Students will use science, math, and creativity to redesign an object or a process to solve a real life problem.
+The research projects students do will become their presentations.

+• Engineering Design - Everyone is an engineer!
+Students will use science, math, and creativity to redesign an object or a process to solve a real-life problem.
 Using The Engineering Design Process will take students through all the necessary steps: asking a question, imagining or brainstorming possible solutions, planning, creating, testing, and redesigning the chosen solution to make it even better.
 Lesson 4 of the EIE kits can be used for this project type.
 Groups of students can submit their final redesign from EIE Lesson 4 for consideration into Everett's Innovation Expo.